IN THE NAME OF ALLAH THE MOST BENEFICENT AND MERCIFUL

 4. When she travels without her husband’s permission.

--Polygamy is perfectly within the rights of any man in which the wife/wives has/have no say.
-The legalized limit however, is four wives at any single time with the strict condition of equal rights and treatment in every possible aspect of marital life.
+-Polygamy (without breaking the law of the land) is perfectly within the Islamic rights of men in which the wife/wives has/have no veto.
+The legalized limit however, is four wives at any single time with the strict condition of equal rights and treatment in every possible aspect of marital life but if there is fear that a man will not be fair and just then he can not practise polygamy even if the law of the land allowed it.

 -The option to pronounce divorce or to cancel a provisional divorce rests purely with the husband.